 MEMBERS AND DUES– The membership has decided that every May will be our fiscal year.
 Please plan on taking care of your membership renewals at this meeting.
 The annual dues structure for the Nashville CWRT is as follows:

 Single membership – $20

 Military – Active duty and Veterans – $15

 Military Family – Active duty and Veterans – $25

 Senior couple – $20

-When your dues are paid your name badge with three stars on it will be available at the following meeting.
+When your dues are paid your name badge with four stars on it will be available at the following meeting.
 If your badge does not have three stars on it then you are not current.
 Our dues go to paying for speakers as well as donations for Civil War preservation causes especially those of a local nature.
 Please be sure to pay your dues so we can offer the best programs possible for you!
 We also utilize donated items for silent auctions each month to help add to the treasury.
 If you have something you would like to donate for these auctions, please bring them to the meetings.
 Books, art, or anything Civil War, works very well.
 Thanks very much to all of you who have made such donations!

 CIVIL WAR NEWS AND EVENTS

 This month’s meeting will feature the annual Christmas party and we can use some help with refreshments.
 Cookies, brownies, soft drinks, tea, etc. (and especially brownies!) would be helpful so if you bake or buy, please bring what you can to the meeting this month.